dvdzkwsk/react-redux-starter-kit/README.md

 **NOTE**: I'm still searching for a good solution for when to run the server entry point bundler, since it doesn't make much sense to run webpack on it when you're just using the dev server.
 As a result (only for the time being) if you wish to run the Koa server you'll need to run `compile` with `NODE_ENV=production` first, since that's the only time the server bundle gets compiled.

 #### `npm run test`
-Runs all tests for the application.
+Runs all client-side tests for the application.
 In development mode this will run in watch mode and re-run individual test files when they change; in production mode a failing test will fail your build.

 #### `npm run test:unit`
 Similar to `npm run test`, but only runs unit tests.

 #### `npm run test:e2e`
 Similar to `npm run test`, but only runs e2e tests - _NOT YET AVAILABLE_.

+#### `npm run test:server`
+Runs the small test suite in `~/server/scripts/test.js`.
+This will ideally be expanded in the future to allow for an entry point similar to what exists for client-side tests.

 #### `npm run deploy`
 Helper script to run tests and then, on success, compile your application.